KIT-CMS/CROWN/docs/sphinx_source/contrib.rst

 Writing a new producer
 =======================

-Writing a new producer requires two main parts, adding the :ref:`C++ function<New C++ functions>` and the required :ref:`python part<Implementing new producers in the python part>`.
+Writing a new producer requires two main parts, adding the :ref:`C++ function<Writing a new C++ function>` and the required :ref:`python part<Defining a new python Producer>`.

 If the C++ function is written general enough, it can be used in multiple producers, and multiple puropses in the end.
 For example the producer generating the pt_1 quantity can be used regardless of what particle is being considered.

 In the following, an introduction on how to add a new producer is given.
 As an exmple, we will add a new producer, which can be used to calculate the lorentz vectors of particles, in our case electrons.
+For simlicity, we only want to calculate one single lorentz vector for a given index.
 First, we will do the C++ implementation of the function followed by the python definition.
 Keep in mind, that those two parts are connected.

 Writing a new C++ function
 ============================